BlurSotong1/Particle-Game/README.md

 - Particle Interactions: Implement interactions between different types of particles, such as collisions, reactions, or fluid dynamics.
 - User Interface Enhancements: Improve the user interface with additional features, controls, and visualizations.
 - Double Buffering: Implement double buffering to improve rendering smoothness and reduce flickering.
-- Timer Optimization: Optimize timer usage for smoother frame rates and more consistent simulation speed.

 ## Contributing
 Contributions to the sand falling simulator project are welcome!
 Feel free to submit bug reports, feature requests, or pull requests to help improve the simulator.